All Episodes

 While political freedom is supposedly a cornerstone of the document, the distribution of wealth is not even mentioned.

-While many believe the new Constitution gave them liberty, if it instead fitted them with the shackles of hypocrisy.
+While many believe the new Constitution gave them liberty, it instead fitted them with the shackles of hypocrisy.

-And it says here that Klein did write about it for Time Magazine.
+And it says here that Klein did write about it for Time magazine.

 Our researcher has been scouring the internet and can't find any sources for the quote.

-So I now say that uh the uh the blog from which this came has no sourcing data other than Joe Klein upcoming report, and Joe Klein hasn't written his upcoming report, so we have to hold out the possibility that this is not accurate.
+So I now say that the blog from which this came has no sourcing data other than Joe Klein's upcoming report, and Joe Klein hasn't written his upcoming report.

 However, I have had this happen to me recently.